-- The port settings dialog box is closed. - The printer is not using the SmartNetMonitor for Client port. - You logged in with the same user authority as that used to install Smart-NetMonitor for Client. - Open [Control Panel], and then double-click the [Add or Remove Programs] icon. - 2 Click the [Change or Remove Programs] category, click [SmartNetMonitor for Client], and then click [Change/Remove]. - After the confirmation message appears, click [Yes].
+- The port settings dialog box is closed. - No printer is using the SmartNetMonitor for Client port as a printer port. - You have performed login with the same user authority as that used to install SmartNetMonitor for Client. - Open [Control Panel], and then double-click the [Add/Remove Programs] icon. - 2 Click the [Add or Remove Programs]category, click [SmartNetMonitor for Client], and then click [Change/Remove]. - After the confirmation message appears, click [Yes].